-A person who contravenes any provision of these Regulations commits an offence and is liable, on conviction, to a fine not exceeding twentyfour currency points or imprisonment not exceeding twelve months or both.
+A person who contravenes any provision of these Regulations commits an offence and is liable, on conviction, to a fine not exceeding twenty-four currency points or imprisonment not exceeding twelve months or both.

-PART XVI-SAVINGS

-94. Savings
+PART XVI- REVOCATION, SAVINGS AND TRANSITIONAL

-A licence, certificate or approval issued by the Authority prior to the commencement of these Regulations shall continue in force as if it was issued under these Regulations until it expires or is cancelled by the Authority.
+94. Revocation of SI No. 25 of 2020, savings and Transitional by subregulation (1) and which is in force immediately before the commencement of these Regulations, shall have effect and shall continue in force as if granted under these Regulations, until it expires or is cancelled by the authority.